-In the beginning of our walking today,the narrow path makes some slight ups and downs and finally we cross the Tharo Khola, flowing in a rocky ravine, and then reach Khorlabesi.
-After a few more ups & downs there is a small trailside hotspring, from where we reach to Tatopani, hot spring.
-From the Hot spring we climb over another ridge, then cross the Budhi Gandaki through a suspension bridge.
+At the beginning of our walking today, the narrow path makes some slight ups and downs and finally we cross the Tharo Khola, flowing in a rocky ravine, and then reach Khorlabesi.
+After a few more ups & downs there is a small trailside hot spring, from where we reach Tatopani, hot spring.
+From the Hot spring, we climb over another ridge, then cross the Budhi Gandaki through a suspension bridge.
 We climb on a wide, well-crafted staircase, then walk across a landslide and over a ridge to Dobhan.
 Crossing a suspension bridge over the Dobhan Khola, the path head to Duman.
-Ascending up again to the Budhi Gandaki, we reach at Yaru Khola.
+Ascending up again to the Budhi Gandaki, we reach Yaru Khola.
 Crossing a suspension bridge over the Yaru Khola we climb the stone stairs and then drop to the river and again climb more stone stairs to Tharo Bharyang.
 We cross to the west bank of the Budhi Gandaki, climb over a ridge, and walk along the river and finally climb towards the village of Jagat.

 Day 06: Jagat to Chisopani (1660m) 4-5 hours